paulfarino/sketch-full-artboard-zoom/README.md

 # Sketch Full Artboard Zoom
-Makes artboard full screen based on width
+Makes your artboard full screen based on width.
+Great for presenting work on a Thunderbolt screen.